MjRodge/100-days-of-python/week-6/day-39+40/readme.md

 15. refactored flight search to use `FlightData` class as an intermediary to hold flight search data
 16. removed hard coded destination value and passed each location from google sheet into flight search function
 17. built a method in `FlightData` class to find the cheapest flight returned by tequila api for each location saved in sheet
+18. created a notification function withing the `NotificationManager` class to handle sending text messages when flights drop below price target